 Hepatitis is swelling and inflammation of the liver.
-The term is often used to refer to a viral infection of the liver.

 Hepatitis can be caused by:

-Hepatitis may start and get better quickly (acute hepatitis), or cause long-term disease (chronic hepatitis).
-In some instances, it may lead to liver damage, liver failure, or even liver cancer.
+Hepatitis may start and get better quickly.
+It may also become a long-term condition.
+In some cases, hepatitis may lead to liver damage, liver failure, or even liver cancer.

-How severe hepatitis is depends on many factors, including the cause of the liver damage and any illnesses you have.
-Hepatitis A, for example, is usually short-term and does not lead to chronic liver problems.
+There are several factors that can affect how severe the condition is. .
+These may include the cause of the liver damage and any illnesses you have.
+Hepatitis A, for example, is most often short-term and does not lead to chronic liver problems.

 The symptoms of hepatitis include:

 You may not have symptoms when first infected with hepatitis B or C. You can still develop liver failure later.
-If you have any risk factors for either type of hepatitis, you should be tested regularly.
+If you have any risk factors for either type of hepatitis, you should be tested often.

 You will have a physical exam to look for:

-Your doctor may order laboratory tests to diagnose and monitor the hepatitis, including:
+You may have lab tests to diagnose and monitor your condition, including:

-Your doctor will talk to you about treatment options.
-Treatments will vary depending on the cause of your liver disease.
-Your doctor may recommend a high-calorie diet if you are losing weight.
+Your health care provider will talk to you about treatment options.
+Treatments will vary, depending on the cause of your liver disease.
+You may need to eat a high-calorie diet if you are losing weight.